 This cycle repeated over and over.
 By observing the puffed rice, the scientists were able to predict a steady pattern.

 As cereal sinks into bowl of milk, those ricequakes occur at longer and longer intervals.
 The cereal might appear to smoothly sink into the milk.
 In fact, the process was really a series of creeps and crashes, the scientists found.
-The same thing happens when a rockfill dam fails, Einay notes.
+The same thing happens when a rockfill dam fails, Einav notes.
 The disaster may seem to happen all at once, but actually “it’s made of small collapse events.”
 And those control how quickly a dam fails, he says.

 The new results might apply to more than rockfill dams.
 After modeling ricequakes, Einav heard about “icequakes.”
 These are masses of ice that shift and slide as melted water soaks up from below.
-“They happen twice daily in Antarctica,” Einay says.
+“They happen twice daily in Antarctica,” Einav says.

 He and Guillard compared their model to a moving stream of ice in Antarctica called the Whillans Ice Stream.
 The ice streams, they found, move in very similar ways to their puffed rice and milk.

 “Once we have the model and equations, we can play with it and imagine what happens” as ice streams shift, Einav says.
 The team published its results October 12 in the journal Science Advances.

 Kerstin Nordstrom really likes their team’s “idea of making a scaled-down model” and tracking the collapses with sound.
 She is a physicist at Mount Holyoke College in South Hadley, Mass.
 It’s “a neat way to understand the mechanics going on inside a material when you can’t see inside it,” she says.
 Scientists use sound to track earthquakes, for example.